tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 ### 16. Instructor Do: Sharpe Ratios (5 min)

 In this section, students will be introduced to Sharpe ratios and learn why risk-reward ratios are important in finance.
-Data for this activity was retrieved from [NASDAQ](http://nasdaq.com).
+Data for this activity was retrieved from [Google Sheets](https://docs.google.com/spreadsheets/) via the in-built Google Finance function.

 **Files:**